ankitects/anki-manual/src/getting-started.md

   A note type which makes it easy to select text and turn it into a cloze deletion (e.g., “Man landed on the moon in \[…​\]” → “Man landed on the moon in 1969”).
 More information is available in the [cloze deletion](editing.md#cloze-deletion) section.

+- **Image Occlusion**\
+  Like the cloze notetype, but it works with images instead of text, which is especially useful when studying material that heavily relies on images, such as anatomy, geography, and more.
+For details, please see the [Image Occlusion](editing.md#image-occlusion) section of the manual.

 To add your own note types and modify existing ones, you can use Tools → Manage Note Types from the main Anki window.